Jrh1337/Jrh1337/MATH220/MATH220.md

 [WEEK 11: Least Squares Approximation, QR factorization and Diagonalizable Matrices](./MATH220.md#week-11-least-squares-approximation-qr-factorization-and-diagonalizable-matrices)
+- Introduction to Least Squares Approximation
+- Normal Equations for Solving Least Squares
+- Least-Squares Example
+- Orthogonal Matrices
+- QR Factorization
+- Solving Least-Squares with QR Factorization
+- Diaginalization of a Matrix
+- Computing the Diagonalization of a Matrix
+- When is a MAtrix Diagonalizable
+- Determining if a Matrix is Diagonalizable

 [WEEK 12: SVD and Abstract Vectors](./MATH220.md#week-12-svd-and-abstract-vectors)
 - The Singular Value Decomposition (SVD)